Why sugar needs to become more sustainable

 A vast global market for sugarcane derivatives keeps the industry booming.
 Sugar is prevalent in the modern diet and increasingly a source of biofuels and bioplastics.

 ► Read more about why sugarcane needs to become environmentally sustainable

-Our approachThe most effective way to reduce the sugarcane industry’s impact of the environment is to transform the way sugar is grown and processed.
-For example, building soil helps to sustain long-term production while reducing the use of damaging pesticides.
+Our approachThe most effective way to reduce the sugarcane industry’s impact on the environment is to transform the way sugar is grown and processed.
+For example, strengthening soil helps to sustain long-term production while reducing the use of damaging pesticides.

 To maximize our impact, WWF works with the sugarcane industry—from small farmers to big buyers like Coca-Cola and Unilever—to develop standards for producing this commodity sustainably through Bonsucro.

 This platform is a collaboration of sugar retailers, investors, traders, producers and NGOs who are committed to sustainable sugar production.

 Progress3.1% of global sugarcane production is Bonsucro certified (February 2015).

 CASE STUDY: Sugarcane and the Great Barrier Reef - what’s the connection?

 Project Catalyst—a partnership between WWF, private firms, farmers and the local government among others—supports farmers to adopt new cutting-edge practices, from new cultivation strategies to equipment modifications.